 Hindsight is 20/20

 In retrospect, I’m happy that our journey to home-ownership was derailed by having a child.
-The house (if you want to talk semantics, it’s actually a condo but WHATEVER) we ended up buying was newly constructed.
+The house (if you want to talk semantics, it’s actually a condo but WHATEVER) we ended up buying was newly constructed, designed by the home staging company in Milton, Ontario.
 We scored a great deal from the builder that paid for all of our closing costs AND we were able to witness our house being built.

 My point is, no matter how long or how far a goal may seem, don’t give up.
 Some days may seem harder than others but you will certainly learn more about yourself along the way.